-The Department of Teacher Education offers an undergraduate program in Elementary Education (PK-6), and, in collaboration with the appropriate academic departments in the College of Arts and Sciences, the Secondary (7-12) programs in Biology Education, English Education, Mathematics Education, Music Education, and Social Science Education.
-The Master of Arts Degree in Teaching is offered in Elementary Education (4-8) and in Secondary (7-12) areas as well.
-All of the programs in education are grounded in an academic discipline.
+The Teacher Education Department offers undergraduate and graduate programs in Elementary Education (PK-6), and in the Secondary (7-12) programs in Biology Education, English Education, Mathematics Education, Music Education, and Social Science Education.
+All of the programs in the Department are grounded in an academic discipline.
 The teacher preparation programs reflect a well-balanced general education (liberal arts), as well as specialized academic and professional education courses.

-The conceptual framework is derived from the mission of the University; the philosophy and purpose of the Professional Education Unit; relevant research literature; the rationales, beliefs, and theories of professional associations and learned societies; the practicing profession; and the professional education faculty.
+The philosophy and purpose of the Professional Education Unit is based on relevant research literature; rationales, beliefs, and theories of professional associations and learned societies.
 The curriculum content for the unit is derived from national, regional, and state standards, as well as standards of learned societies, the practicing profession and the University.
-The curriculum content comprises general education (composed of the liberal arts and sciences), speciality area, and professional knowledge that include pedagogical, theoretical, and practical/field based experiences and best practices.
+The curriculum comprises general education (composed of the liberal arts and sciences), specialty areas, and professional knowledge that include pedagogical, theoretical, and practical/field based experiences and best practices.

-The content and instructional strategies reflected in the conceptual framework are used to deliver the curriculum content.
 The delivery process is based on theory and research of best practices in teaching, and is further enhanced by the use of technology and field based experiences.

-The conceptual framework is assessment driven and, through a planned assessment system, maintains a process for continuous program improvement.
+The conceptual framework of the Professional Education Unit is assessment driven and, through a planned assessment system, maintains a process for continuous program improvement.
 It is standardsbased and designed to ensure continuous program improvement, student's achievement of program outcomes, and facilitation of program accountability.

 The concept of diversity is integrated into all aspects of the Teacher Education curriculum.
-Thus, diversity is not treated or discussed in isolation, but is interwoven throughout the curriculum so that candidates can appreciate all areas of diversity.
+Thus, diversity is interwoven throughout the curriculum so that candidates can appreciate all areas of diversity.

-The unit is committed to graduating prospective teachers who, because of the unit's quality programs, have developed the competencies to be scholars, facilitators, reflective thinkers, and responsible professionals.
-It includes the development of teachers who are ready to undertake the task of providing educational services in subject matter, pedagogy and best practices using technology and other resources, to a diverse school population, and thus ensuring that ALL students can learn.
+The unit is committed to graduating prospective teachers who possess the competencies to be scholars, facilitators, reflective thinkers, and responsible professionals.
+Graduates of the program are qualified to provide educational services in subject matter, pedagogy and best practices using technology and other resources, to a diverse school population, and thus ensuring that ALL students can learn.